zsuzsibelteky/book-my-house/README.md

     3. primarily order the list by the number of guests, and secondarily shuffle the dates

 4. Add pagination to /bookings
     1. use a gem to do this!
-We suggest 'pagy'. (browse here: https://www.ruby-toolbox.com/categories/pagination)
+We suggest 'pagy'. browse [here](https://www.ruby-toolbox.com/categories/pagination)
     2. make it so, that every page only displays four bookings